Bharath6911/rhcsa-practice/Readme.md

 ### What I did today

 * Started the **Udemy course**: [Prepare RHCSA with Practice Course (Unofficial)](https://www.udemy.com/course/prepare-rhcsa-with-practice-course-unoffical)
-  Took the 90-day free trial.
-I’ll see how much it helps and document progress here.
+  Took the 90-day free trial of redhat developer subcription.
+I’ll see how much it helps and progress here.

 ---